AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 When metric attribution is applied to a report that contains multiple dimensions, it does not override the allocation models applied to each of the dimensions in the report.
 In a single-dimensional report, attribution does override the allocation model.
 For more information, see [Persistence component settings](/help/data-views/component-settings/persistence.md) and [Attribution component settings](/help/data-views/component-settings/attribution.md).

+Questions:

+* Clarification around how analytics overrides allocation when a non-default attribution is used.
+Both AA and CJA? -Same applies to both, but multi-dimension is only CJA.

+* Flat view will only be CJA.

+* Why do we override the allocation of a dimension when non-default attribution is used?
+(We currently do this with single-dimension tables.)

+  * You want it to override, or otherwise it gets confusing.
+Main use case: Analytics, someone has a campaign variable Last touch 30 days.
+You want to be able to look at that campaign variable with different attribution model, regardless of what allocation is set to. (we force a dimension to Last Touch allocation when using attribution).
+We don't force Last allocation, we just clear the allocation.

+* With First allocation, when do we force it to last in context of a metric.

+If the Attribution check box is set, then it overrides the allocation of any Dimension it applies to.
+It overrides in the Data Views manager where you set attribution, and in Workspace where you use a non-default attribution, and in the Calc metric builder.
+If any of these 3 are checked, then it removes attribution...

+With FTE with multiple dimensions, it ...

+When you have multiple dimensions, it needs to have allocation applied to it, or we don't know what the relationship between those are.

 ## Manage exports

 After data is exported from Analysis Workspace, you can edit, re-export, duplicate, tag, or delete existing exports, as described in [Manage exports](/help/components/exports/manage-exports.md).